 BAKE THE CAKE:

-- Preheat oven to 325°F. Grease and flour three 9-inch round pans.
+- Preheat oven to 325°F. Grease and flour three 8-inch round pans.
+8-inch pans are important as the layers will be thicker.
 It's easiest to get the cake out of the pans if you line them with rounds of parchment paper too.

 - In a large bowl, whisk together the cake mix, flour, sugar and salt.
 Add the remaining ingredients and beat with hand mixer for 2 minutes, or until well blended.

 - Divide the batter evenly between the prepared pans.
 Be sure to fill them ¾ to 1-inch below the top of the pan.
 Bake 35 to 45 minutes, or until a toothpick inserted into the center comes out clean.
 Watch closely- check after 35 minutes and then every 5 minutes until they test done.
 Time will vary based on which pans you choose to use.
 Let the cakes cool in the pans for a few minutes, then turn out onto cooling racks to cool completely before frosting.

 - In a large bowl, with a hand or stand mixer, cream together the sugar and butter on low speed.
 Mix until well blended.
 Increase the speed to medium and beat for another 3 minutes.
 Add the vanilla and 3 tablespoons of cream and continue to beat on medium speed for 1 minute more.
 Add more cream if needed for desired spreading/piping consistency.